Chart Color Schemes

 Sydney (South) - Haymarket has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 72 projects that could impact this region.
-Notable projects include Mariyung Fleet (New Intercity Fleet), Atlassian Central, Harbourside Redevelopment by Mirvac, and Hyde Metropolitan.
-The following details those considered most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 72 projects likely impacting the area.
+Notable ones are Mariyung Fleet (New Intercity Fleet), Atlassian Central, Hyde Metropolitan, and Central Place Sydney.
+The following details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.